ffund/run-my-experiment-on-geni-blog/2017-02-14-nyquist-formula-relating-data-rate-and-bandwidth.md

 where `GENI-WIRELESS-USERNAME` is your wireless username assigned by GENI.
 This is usually your regular GENI username with a `geni-` prefix, e.g. `geni-ffund`.
 Also specify the path to the key you have uploaded to the GENI Portal as the `/PATH/TO/KEY`.

-If you are using sandbox 7 or sandbox 2 on ORBIT, log in to sb7.orbit-lab.org or sb2.orbit-lab.org, instead.
+If you are using sandbox 7 on ORBIT, log in to sb7.orbit-lab.org instead.
 If you are using WITest, log in to witestlab.poly.edu.

 Then, you must load a disk image onto the testbed nodes.
 From the testbed console, run: